RakhithJK/v1s1t0r1sh3r3-airgeddon-wiki/Plugins-Hall-of-Fame.md

 ### Plugins Hall of Fame

-Here are the best known plugins developed for `airgeddon`.
-Plugins are available from `airgeddon>=10.0`.
+`airgeddon` repository is not storing plugins.
+They must keep external.
+Due this mandatory condition, on this Wiki section there are the best known plugins developed for `airgeddon`.
+Plugins system exist and are available from `airgeddon>=10.0`.

 They are external plugins and of course, we are not responsible for the software developed by the community.
 Only one plugin was developed by `airgeddon` staff, the first one which was created as example to show how to develop a plugin.